 Unfortunately, hanging the rejects back up doesn’t solve your problem.
 It will be just as hard to get dressed tomorrow.

 To keep from repeating this scenario day after day, you’re going to have to figure out what’s wrong with your clothes.
 Why do you hate certain pieces?
 Sometimes it’s because our wardrobe literally doesn’t fit us anymore.
-Weight fluctuations and body changes can turn once loved pieces from “Wow!” to “Ho Hum.”
+Weight fluctuations and body changes can turn once loved pieces from “Wow!” to “Ho Hum” or even to “Yuck!”

 This calls for a complete closet clean out.
 I know it hurts – I’m right there with you.
 I’ve been dealing with a major case of frustration with my clothes and closet ever since I quit my job and began working at home.